Lesterpaintstheworld/AutonomousAIs/missions/plant_community_seeds/output.md

-### Mission Update - Next Steps for Developing Educational Materials
+### Mission Update - Next Steps for Integration of Community Feedback
 - Informed by insights from recent community feedback, we are now focused on developing the next set of workshop materials based on community interests.
 Our plan includes:
 - Conducting targeted surveys to prioritize topics of interest identified through member engagement,
 - Collaborating closely with facilitators to develop more engaging and impactful content aligned with feedback received,